CloudLabsAI-Azure/azure-ai-agents-labs/lab-4.md

      Orchestrator Agent is starting...
      ```

-1. Type `exit` the box and press enter to stop the running the code block.
+1. Type `exit` in the box and press Enter to stop running the code block.

-1. Lets observe the generated reports
+1. Let's observe the generated reports

-    - Navigate to left pane, and find the **Northwind Health Plus Report.md** and **Northwind Health Standard Report.md** files.
+    - Navigate to the left pane, and find the **Northwind Health Plus Report.md** and **Northwind Health Standard Report.md** files.

       ![](./media/outputmdfileforinsurance.png)

-    - Open the generated reports one by one and observe that Validation Agent has ensured that exclusions are included in the generated report.
+    - Open the generated reports one by one and observe that the Validation Agent has ensured that exclusions are included in the generated report.

     - **Northwind Health Plus Report.md**